Review: JW Marriott Parq, Vancouver, Canada

 My Thoughts on the JW Marriott Parq :

 I am a bit torn about the JW Marriott Parq.
 It’s Vancouver’s premier Marriott hotel destination and it’s newest Marriott branded hotel along with its next door cousin “The Douglas by Autograph Collection”.
 The JW Marriott Parq is positioned as a premium destination and brand.
 The service was excellent, personable and attentive.
 Will it sell out in the summer thanks to Vancouver’s Cruise Ship Traffic?
 Absolutely.
 Despite this, I didn’t find that it was a super luxury resort.
 The location was a little odd with a neighbourhood that had a transitional personality.
-It felt closer to a luxurious Marriott than a St Regis and I’m not wholly convinced that is a good thing.
+It felt closer to a luxurious Marriott than an upper end St Regis and I’m not wholly convinced that is a good thing.
 We’d probably be more likely to return to our other Vancouver favourite, the Sheraton Wall Centre.
-In the end, we will definitely return, but it may be as a result of opportunity instead of having this property at number one on our list.
+In the end, we will definitely return, but it may be as a result of opportunity on a discounted rate, instead of having this property at number one on our Vancouver Marriott Hotel porfolio list.